 On Mac, the default location of the Archive folder is:

-/Users/Shared/Library/Application Support/Alexandria Support/Archive
+/Users/Shared/Library/Application Support/Alexandria Support/Archives

 The Archive will be named as a string of numbers that represents the year, month, date, and (military) time that the archive was created.
 Compress(zip) and copy the zipped archive to your secure backup location.
 If you ever need to restore your database to the state it was in when the archive was made, you can recover the archive from your backup location, then replace the existing Data folder with the archive you created.